Mike Ovey: Ordained ministry

 Ovey was ordained in the Church of England as a deacon in 1991 and as a priest in 1992.
 From 1991 to 1995, he served his curacy at All Saints Church, Crowborough in the Diocese of Chichester.
 He then moved to Australia, where he worked as a Junior Lecturer at Moore Theological College, Sydney.

 Having returned to England in 1998, Ovey joined the staff of Oak Hill College, a conservative evangelical theological college in London, as the Kingham Hill Research Fellow.
 From 2005 to 2007, he was also a lecturer and the College Dean.
 He was Principal of Oak Hill Theological College from 2007 until his death in 2017.

 Views

 Ovey identified as a reformed evangelical.
+He held complementarian beliefs: that men and women are "equal but different".
 In 2013, he addressed the second Global Anglican Future Conference (GAFCON) that was being held in Nairobi, Kenya.
+Following his death, he was described by Wallace Benn as "the foremost conservative evangelical theologian of his times".

 Death

 Ovey died suddenly of a heart attack on 7 January 2017; he was aged 58.
 His funeral was held at Enfield Evangelical Free Church on 23 January 2017.